 10 top features

 #1 Central heating

 One of the first questions posed by homebuyers is ‘how old is the central heating boiler?’
 The importance of having a modern condensing gas boiler with a constant stream of hot water at the turn of a tap is well understood.
-Ensure your boiler is regularly serviced and the paperwork is readily to hand.
-When showing potential homebuyers around ensure the house is aired and heating suits the outside temperature/season.
+Ensure your boiler is regularly serviced and the paperwork is ready to hand.
+When showing potential homebuyers around, air the house and ensure the heating suits the outside temperature/season.

 Double glazing is a must-have feature in this day and age.
-UPVC the favourite, provides a draught-free environment, and, according to estate agents, is a feature which adds value to your home, making it more sellable.
+UPVC, the favourite, provides a draught-free environment and, according to estate agents, is a feature that adds value to your home, making it more sellable.

 #3 The garden